 Over time, your kitchen doors can quickly become tired, worn and prone to excess damage.
-What most people don’t know is that the cabinet hinge adjustment is one of the easiest and cheapest fixes you can make towards home improvement.
-Take a look and follow these few simple steps on how to adjust your kitchen doors.
+What most people don’t know is that adjusting kitchen cabinet doors is one of the easiest and cheapest fixes you can make towards home improvement.
+Take a look and follow these few simple steps on how to adjust kitchen cabinet doors.

-Adjusting your cabinets is a fairly simple job.
+Adjusting kitchen cabinet doors is a fairly simple job.
 The only tool that is required is a standard screwdriver with a tip that fits to your cabinet screws accordingly.

 Don’t use a power drill as this could accidentally slip and damage the door, especially if it is a wooden cabinet.
 If you feel more comfortable, you can always ask someone to be a second pair of eyes to make sure the cabinet is screwed on straight, but this isn’t always necessary.

 When it comes to adjusting your cabinet doors, the side to side adjustment is usually the most common fix that is required.
 It is important to make sure the door is not too tight or too close to the cabinet so you can easily open and close the door effortlessly.
 The most common sign that your door need this adjustment is when it won’t close properly

 Move the door closer to the cabinet